BhargavKadali39/BhargavKadali39/README.md

 - 🔭 Right now, I'm working on some fascinating Python modules.
 - 🌱 Python and web development are two things I'm learning at the moment.
 - 📫 How to reach me: You can reach me via my Email [bhargavkadali39@gmail.com]
-- 🌹  Gaining a better understanding on Python and how it servers.
+- 🌹  Gaining a better understanding on Python and how it serves.
 - ♾  Daily new repo with some intresting python program.
 - 💪 Part of courage is simple consistency.
 - 📆 Completed 31 days of Python.
 (8th sep to 8th oct)